Stakeholder Management

 9. Press and Media

-• Communication via traditional media including television, radio, newspaper and magazine, as well as online and social media
+• Communicate via traditional media including television, radio, newspaper and magazine, as well as online and social media

 • Whistleblowing through CG hotline